ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 lay/volunteer counselors. www.newhopenow.org

-8. Send a FREE greeting card for all occasions
+7. Send a greeting card without charge for all occasions

 Index

-16. Foot Notes... includes links to past Daily and Weekend Encounters
+16. Foot Note... includes links to past Daily and Weekend Encounters

 ARCHIVES: Daily and Weekend Encounters